 We are subject to laws, regulations and rules enacted by national, regional and local governments and the Nasdaq stock exchange.
 In particular, we are required to comply with certain SEC, Nasdaq and other legal or regulatory requirements.
 Compliance with, and monitoring of, applicable laws, regulations and rules may be difficult, time consuming and costly.
 Those laws, regulations and rules and their interpretation and application may also change from time to time and those changes could have a material adverse effect on our business, investments and results of operations.
-In addition, a failure to comply with applicable laws, regulations and rules and trules and results of operations.
+In addition, a failure to comply with applicable laws, regulations and rules, as interpreted and applied, could have a material adverse effect on our business and results of operations.